 With many of the hikes described on this website starting or finishing close to, or even in, Granada, it is perfectly possible to base yourself in the city for the duration of your stay.
 Alternatively, why not spend a night in Granada at the start or end of your visit to the Sierra Nevada?
 Book early if you plan to come at peak times such as Easter, New Year and the May bank holidays.

 If you’re planning to self-cater in Granada, we recommend Casita del Realejo in Calle Solares.
-It’s a small, beautifully decorated house on three floors that sleeps up to 3 people.
+It’s a small, beautifully decorated house on three floors.
 It has a great location in Realejo – quiet and with nice views, but close to all of the restaurants, bars and sights, including the Alhambra.

 Within a short distance of Granada, there are a number of villages nestled in the foothills of the Sierra Nevada that make good bases for exploring the mountains.
 Their locations allow you to head up high into the mountains in summer and autumn, but when the higher peaks are covered in snow, there are also lots of pleasant walks at lower altitudes.